jackk0918/jackk0918/README.md

 ## About Me

 Hello!
-I'm **Jack Jonghwi Kang**, a senior undergraduate student majoring in Physics at **Seoul National University**.
+I'm **Jonghwi "Jack" Kang**, a senior undergraduate student majoring in Physics at **Seoul National University**.
 I am currently working as a research intern at the **Seoul National University Neutrino Physics Lab**, with a focus on atmospheric neutrino oscillation and mass effect.

 - 📧 **Email:** [jackkangjh@gmail.com](mailto:jackkangjh@gmail.com)
 - 🌐 **Website:** [jackk0918.github.io](https://jackk0918.github.io)